ankitmody/CSC-517-Slack-Bot/BOT.md

  2. Main Flow
     User will request an example for "search"

-    [S1] User will request for an example to perform search in Github.
+    [S1] User will request for an example to perform search a Topic in GitHub.
-    [S2] Bot will provide possible pre-defined options for "search": repositories, commits, code, users, topics, labels, issues, pull requests
-    [S3] Bot will return a curl command example to search based on query input.
+    [S2] Bot will return a curl command example to search based on query input.
-    [S4] Bot will perform search on topic.
+    [S3] Bot will perform search on topic.

  3. Subflows

-    [S1] User writes "I want to see an example for search".
+    [S1] User writes "I want to see an example for search of a Topic".
-    [S2] Bot shows a list of options to perform search in the from of drop-down list and user can pick any one of them.
-Suppose user selects Search based on Topics.
+    [S2] Bot asks the user to enter qualifier q.
     [S3] Bot will ask the user if he wants to execute the curl command.

  4. Alternative Flows